 - Succulent Compost

-- Gravel or similar to top dress the pot – we used Coloured Aquarium Gravel (Amazon)
+- Gravel or similar to top dress the pot – we used Coloured Aquarium Gravel (Amazon affiliate link)

 Start by filling your pot with a decent layer or gravel or stones to aid drainage.
 Succulents are drought-resistant plants, storing water in their fleshy leaves.
 They thrive in dry, rocky conditions in their natural habitats, and although easy to care for, can rot if kept in too moist conditions.

 Fill the pot with compost.
 I used succulent compost which has lots of grit ready blended in to aid drainage, but you could make your own up using garden compost and adding some grit or sand.